-Delicate carrot ribbons are tossed in browned butter with parsley, sage, rosemary and thyme and topped with shrimp for a fresh, beautiful, and healthy meal.
+Delicate ribbons of “carrot noodles” are tossed in browned butter with parsley, sage, rosemary and thyme and topped with shrimp for a fresh, beautiful, and healthy meal.

 Whelp, it’s that time of year again, when I go crazy and plant a million vegetables and try to keep them alive in the hundred degree summer and disease-encouraging humidity long enough to get something edible off them!